 Ongoing events in the subprime mortgage market and other areas of the fixed income markets have caused significant dislocations, illiquidity and volatility in the leveraged loan and bond markets, as well as in the wider global financial markets.
 To the extent portfolio companies and other issuers of the Fund's portfolio investments participate in or have exposure to such markets, the results of their operations could be adversely affected.
-In addition, to the extent that such economic and market events and conditions reoccur, this would have a further adverse impact on the availability of credit to businesses generally.
+In addition, to the extent that such economic and market events and conditions reccur, this would have a further adverse impact on the availability of credit to businesses generally.
 Although financial markets have shown intermittent signs of improvement, global economic conditions remain tenuous, and to the extent that they do not improve, this could adversely impact the financial resources and credit quality of corporate and other borrowers in which the Fund has invested and result in the inability of such borrowers to make principal and interest payments on, or refinance, outstanding debt when due.
 In the event of such defaults, the Fund could suffer a partial or total loss of their investment in such borrowers, which would, in turn, have an adverse effect on the Fund's returns.
-Such economic and market events and conditions also could restrict the ability of the Fund's investment strategies rely, in part, on the stabilization or improvement of the conditions would not necessarily foreclose the Fund's investments such as one timely.
-Absent such a sone preciate as anticipated and could suffer a loss.
+Such economic and market events and conditions also could restrict the ability of the Fund to sell or liquidate investments at favorable times or for favorable prices (although such events and conditions would not necessarily foreclose the Fund's investment suility and readit markets generally and credit markets specifically.
+Absent such a recovery, it is possible that the value of the Fund's investments will not generate expected current proceeds or appreciate as anticipate and could suffer a loss.
 Trends and historical events do not imply, forecast or predict future events and past performance is not necessarily indicative of future results.
-There can be no assurance that the assumptions made or the beliefs and expectations currently held by the Adviser will prove correct, and actual events and circumstances can vary significantly.
+There can be no assurance that the assumptions made or the beliefs and expectations currently held by the Adviser will prove correct, and actual events and c